CheshireCaat/browser-with-fingerprints/MIGRATION.md

 ### Additional notes

-You can still pass the key directly to the `fetch`, `spawn`, and `launch` methods.
-If you do, the provided key will be used for that specific call, overriding the key set by the `setServiceKey` method.
+The key should not be passed directly to the `fetch`, `spawn` and `launch` methods, it currently overrides the global parameter for specific calls, but this feature will be removed in the future.